Foal: Early development

 Foals are born after a gestation period of approximately 11 months.
 Birth takes place quickly, consistent with the status of a horse as a prey animal, and more often at night than during the day.
 Labor lasting over twenty-four hours may be a sign of medical complications.
 Unlike most predators which are altricial (born helpless), horses are precocial, meaning they come into the world relatively mature and mobile.
 Healthy foals can typically keep up with the rest of the herd only a few hours after birth.
 If a foal has not eaten within twelve hours, it may require assistance.

 Healthy foals grow quickly and can put on up to three pounds or over a kilo a day.
 A sound diet improves growth and leads to a healthier adult animal, although genetics also plays a part.
 In the first weeks of life the foal gets everything it needs from the mare's milk.
 Like a human infant, it receives nourishment and antibodies from the colostrum in milk that is produced within the first few hours or days following parturition.
 The mare needs additional water to help her produce milk for the foal and may benefit from supplementary nutrition.

-A foal may start to eat solids from ten days of age, after eight to ten weeks it will need more nutrition than the mare's milk can supply; supplementary feeding is required by then.
+A foal may start to eat solids from ten days of age.
+After eight to ten weeks it will need more nutrition than the mare's milk can supply, requiring supplementary nourishment.
 It is important when adding solid food to the foal's diet to not feed the foal excessively or feed an improperly balanced diet.
 This can trigger one of several possible growth disorders that can cause lifelong soundness problems.
 On the other hand, insufficient nutrition to mare or foal can cause stunted growth and other health problems for the foal as it gets older.